 The Physics Department of SDSU has long hosted a team challenge event to make learning physics fun.
 Intended to be a fun, exciting and rewarding experience for students, Physics Bowl was designed to allow contestants to experience the excitement of competition and meet other students from a variety of schools.
 For the top five schools, contestants were awarded cash prizes for themselves and a plaque for their school.
 Each team sponsor also received a physics memento of some sort in appreciation of his/her efforts.

-This contest is now a popular event known state wide.
-If you have never entered a team before, please consider giving it a try.
-Teams which have entered apprehensively have found the experience to be full of fun and excitement and return year after year.
-The level of questions is appropriate so that no one ever feels embarrassed for not knowing the proper answer, and with a little luck, his/her estimates and guesses might even score high enough to earn one of the prizes.
-The competition puts the fun and fascination of physics out where everyone can enjoy it.
+Physics Bowl is a contest known state and regionally wide.
+Teams that had entered apprehensively found their experience to be full of fun and excitement, returning year after year.
+The level of difficulty for each question varied allowing for an opportunity of strategy (and a little luck) for students' guesses to score high enough to earn one of the prizes.
+The competition put the fun and fascination of physics out where everyone can enjoy it.

-Questions will be based on topics such as basic mechanics, heat and thermodynamics, basic electricity, optics, famous physicists, etc. Each team will answer questions posed by the quizmaster.
-Answers are scored according to accuracy, speed or perhaps both.
-Each question has a point value, and the team with the highest score wins.
+Questions were based on topics such as basic mechanics, heat and thermodynamics, basic electricity, optics, famous physicists, etc. Each team answered questions posed by the quizmaster.
+Answers were scored according to accuracy, speed or perhaps both.
+Each question had a point value, and the team with the highest score won.